Midwayne/Swift-ToDoList/SwiftUI - ToDoList/README.md

-Submitted for Develop in Swift Data Collections Project by Kushal K - 1MS20IS064
+Submitted for Develop in Swift Data Collections Project

+Kushal K - 1MS20IS064
 Manish Venugopal - 1MS20IS069
 Vibhuti Gupta - 1MS20IS132